pkramme/btsoot/README.md

 # BTSOOT
 ## What is this
 `tl;dr: A backup/cloning tool`
 First of: BTSOOT should only be used under very special circumstaces.
-If these are met, BTSOOT could be your saviour - it was mine.
-A list of this circumstaces
+If these requirements are met, BTSOOT could be **your** backup/cloning solution.
+A list of this circumstaces:
 - You want to create offsite backups
 - You have fast internal drive speed (in my case 450MB/s +)
 - You have a slow connection to the remote device (far below your diskspeed) and/or